 What is arthroscopic surgery?

-Arthroscopic surgery, also known as arthroscopy, is a minimally invasive orthopedic procedure that the team at West Tennessee Bone & Joint Clinic, P.C. uses to diagnose and treat many joint problems.
+Arthroscopic surgery, also known as arthroscopy, is a minimally invasive orthopedic procedure that the team at West Tennessee Bone & Joint Institute. uses to diagnose and treat many joint problems.

 Arthroscopy allows your surgeon to look inside your joint without making a large incision.
 Smaller incisions lead to a variety of benefits, including less blood loss, reduced scarring, and a faster and easier recovery.